About Us

 This story of adaptation traces back to 1949, when newly licensed plumber Ralph Cunningham, established the Cunningham Plumbing Company.
 Guided by three principles -- work hard, be honest and treat others how you expect to be treated – he served the Houston area during the tough economic recovery after the Great Depression.

 Ralph’s business grew and successfully provided for his and wife Annie’s seven children, until tragically, at the age of 40, he came home from work one night, ate dinner, went to bed, and never woke up.
 With six siblings and his mother to feed, Ralph’s son Roy dropped out of high school and took over the business, helped by brothers Joe, Lynn and Fred while he was in the Navy.
-After his service, Roy took on a second job at the Houston Fire Department, while he and his wife Regenia kept the plumbing business going on the side out of their garage.
+After his service, Roy took on a second job at the Houston Fire Department, while he and his wife Regenia kept the plumbing business going on the side, working out of their home and garage.

 In 1968, the couple saw an opportunity to expand their business by partnering with the local gas company as a water-heater installing contractor, earning $35.00 for each installation.
 Likewise, when the utility began promoting gas lights and grills to home builders, Cunningham Plumbing broadened its business focus, earning $7.00 per 35-ft. gas-line and light-post installation, and $12.00 per gas-grill post-mount installation.